-To view or print the department's publications, go to our website and click on Publications.
+To view or print the department's publications, go to our website and click on Reports and Legal Research then click on Publications.

 Purpose of Form

 Use Arizona Form 140PTC to file an original claim for the property tax credit.
 If you are claiming the property tax credit, you may also use Form 140PTC to claim a credit for increased excise taxes.